If you have any questions or comments that are not covered in this FAQ, you may Email us or call our helpful staff at (479)750-2528

 5) What’s the difference between your brand Vacu Central 200 and Hoover S5626?
 Both use Lamb Ametek’s model #116765 motor so both can easily handle up to an 8,000 sq ft house.
 The Hoover S5626 adds Hoover’s quiet insulation, and exhaust muffler.
 A muffler can be added to our Vacu Central 200 for $15 extra.
 Noise is not an issue for most as the tank is usually in the garage away from the house, but we do offer noise reduction as an option anyway.

 6) What is the Pigtail connection?
 At the end of the vacuum hose that plugs into your wall inlet, you also have a wire “pigtail” that plugs into the electric outlet.
 This is what powers the electric powerhead, while the suction of the unit goes through the hose.
+This is the preferred style by most people even though the direct connect is newer.
 Some central vacuum hoses do not have either because the hose is a non electric type Deluxe wind driven hose set.
 If you want to replace a hose like that you can either go with the Deluxe wind driven hose set or if you have an electric outlet within 8 ft of each hose outlet you can go with any of our electric powerhead hose sets with the pigtail type connection shown here Hose and Tool Sets

 9) How much suction does the central vacuum system have?
 The simple answer is 2-3 times the suction of the standard upright vacuum.
 To be more specific our Vacu Central 100 has 114 inches of water lift or sealed suction, while our Vacu Central 200 has 136 inches.
 The 100 is rated up to a 3,500 sq ft home while the 200 is rated up to an 8,000 sq ft home.
 What is the difference?
 On a smaller house not much, but on a larger home(3,500-8,000 sq ft) you need a canister that has enough suction to travel the longer distance in the house.